CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 ### CleintHandler Class
 - To serve multi-threaded purposes, the server needs a `ClientHandler` class
 - All connections are immediately thrown onto a new thread
-- Has an attribute for the connected `socket`
+- Has an attribute for the connected `clientSocket`
 - `Message` receiving, processing, and sending are done within this class
 - The `text` and `from` attributes of the `Message` help determine how to process the input
 - Has method `processLogin()`